 A cytotechnologist will assist the clinician for the purpose of obtaining optimal diagnostic specimens during fine-needle aspiration, endoscopic ultrasound, endobronchial ultrasound, and transbronchial needle aspiration.
 This service is available for both MHC and MHN for fine-needle aspirations of all body sites.
-Requests for assistance at other procedures will be considered.
-The cytology staff should be informed as soon as possible when and where a procedure is being performed.
+Requests for assistance at other procedures should be made by contacting the Cytology office and/or scheduled in advanced.
+The cytology staff should be informed as soon as possible when and where a procedure is being performed and/or added on.